-244. Minerals
+244. Minerals and petroleum

-- (1) Subject to clause (2) of this article, Parliament shall make laws regulating- - (a) the exploitation of minerals; - (b) the sharing of royalties arising from mineral exploitation; - (c) the conditions for payment of indemnities arising out of exploitation of minerals; and - (d) the conditions regarding the restoration of derelict lands.

-- (2) Minerals and mineral ores shall be exploited taking into account the interests of the individual land owners, local governments and the Government. - (3) For the purpose of this article, "mineral" does not include clay, murram, sand or any stone commonly used for building or similar purposes.
+- (1) Subject to article 26 of this Constitution, the entire property in, and the control of, all minerals and petroleum in, on or under, any land or waters in Uganda are vested in the Government on behalf of the Republic of Uganda. - (2) Subject to this article, Parliament shall make laws regulating- - (a) the exploitation of minerals and petroleum; - (b) the sharing of royalties arising from mineral and petroleum exploitation; - (c) the conditions for payment of indemnities arising out of exploitation of minerals and petroleum; and - (d) the conditions regarding the restoration of derelict lands. - (3) Minerals, mineral ores and petroleum shall be exploited taking into account the interest of the individual landowners, local governments and the Government. - (4) In this article-